theakshaymore/video-query-ai/README.md

 ## ✅ Current Status

-Currently in beta – core upload, indexing, and search flows are working.
-More improvements on UX and performance are planned.
+- Currently in beta — the core upload, indexing, and search flows are fully functional.
+- Next up: improving UX, optimizing performance, and adding advanced filtering options.

+## 💡 Vision

+Video Query AI ( RecallAI ) aims to make your personal video archive searchable, private, and intelligent — just like text.
+It’s an experiment in bridging human language and visual memory, locally and securely.